orion-cirb/Granule_Cells3D/README.md

 **Developed for:** Beetsi

-**Team:** Sélimi
+**Team:** Selimi

-**Date:** décembre 2022
+**Date:** December 2022

 **Software:** Fiji

 ### Images nucleus 3D stack

-3D images taken with a x40/x60 objective
+3D images of granules cells

-1 channels:

-1. DAPI: DAPI nuclei
+*CSU_405* channel: Hoechst-marked nuclei

+With each image should be provided a *.roi* or *.zip* file containing one or multiple ROI(s).

 ### Plugin description

-* In 3D images of granule cells, count nuclei.
-Based on volume of packed nucleus correlated by as nucleus volume estimation 250 microns^3.
-Accept rois
+Count nuclei based on the total volume of packed nuclei divided by as nucleus volume estimation of 250 microns^3.

-* Roi volume

 ### Dependencies